hbaocr/rpi4-provisioning-ap-wifi/README.md

 ## 1. Introduction

-* When power on RPI, if  their is no wifi connection, the wifi AP will  automatically run.( these ssid and password can be modified in hostapd.conf)
+* When power on RPI, if  their is no wifi connection, the wifi AP will  automatically run.( these ssid and password can be modified in `./config_ap/hostapd.conf`)
     * SSID : RPIWifiConfig
     * password : 1234567890
 * When connecting to AP the setup page  will automatically  show off (only test on iphone  and Ipad and some android phone).
 By using  this page  you can configure to  connect  to your  own AP.